 To do this, navigate to any active AdWords campaign and select ‘All’ under the ‘Auction Insights’ tab.
 Hey, presto!
 A bunch of keywords and competitors should pop up!

 Here’s a freebie for you.
 If you go to your competitor’s website and click on View – Page Source (or Show Page Source in some browsers), or right-click and select Page Source, you’ll see the HTML source code of the website.

-Some (or all of it) might look like jibberish to you, but that’s okay.
-All you need to look for is any words listed after the title tag, meta description tag and (if applicable) the keywords tag.
+Some (or all of it) might look like gibberish to you, but that’s okay.
+All you need to look for is any words listed after the title tag, meta description tag, and (if applicable) the keywords tag.
 These are the keywords your competitor is using on their website.

-Usually, the description tag is the richest source of keywords, but you should also pay particular attention to the title tag as Google gives this priority.
+Usually, the description tag is the most abundant source of keywords, but you should also pay particular attention to the title tag as Google gives this priority.

 As you can see, there are many free and efficient ways to discover your competitors’ keywords.
-They say that imitation is the greatest form of flattery, and when it comes to your keyword strategy you should definitely follow the leading websites in your field.
-Do your keyword research right and it’ll open the door to a whole bunch of new business.
+They say that imitation is the highest form of flattery, and when it comes to your keyword strategy, you should follow the leading websites in your field.
+Do your keyword research right, and it’ll open the door to a bunch of new business.